VPAC/superlinux/supercomputingwithlinux.md

 With Mac or Linux simply open the terminal client and enter your username and the machine you wish to connect to, followed by the password when connected.
 For example;  `ssh <your username>@trifid.vpac.org`

 Secure shell opens a connection to a remote system.
 Replace trifid.vpac.org with the HPC cluster that you are connecting to.

-If you want to enable graphic enabling you can use the -X or -Y (secure) options e.g., `ssh -Y <your username>@trifid.vpac.org`
+If graphic enabling is desired one can use the -X or -Y (secure) options e.g., `ssh -Y <your username>@trifid.vpac.org`

 Open up two terminal windows.
 In the first terminal window we'll explore some of the basic commands on the local machine In the second terminal window we'll do the same, but on the supercomputer.